Salt Lake City

 Electric School Bus Goal

-Salt Lake City does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+Salt Lake City does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Rocky Mountain Power, an investor-owned utility (IOU) and a subsidiary of PacifiCorp, is the primary electric utility serving Salt Lake City.
 Dominion Energy Utah, an IOU, is Salt Lake City’s primary natural gas supplier.
 The State of Utah requires utilities to biennially file integrated resource plans to include demand-side resources and associated programs.
-Utah’s electric utilities must reduce the state’s electric consumption by 1% annually, and natural gas must decrease by 0.5% annually.
 To learn more about the state requirements for electric and gas efficiency, please visit the Utah page of the State Database.

 The Salt Lake City Department of Public Utilities is the municipal utility that provides drinking water, wastewater treatment, and stormwater management services to Salt Lake City.